jwrr/lued/README.md

 * Incremental Search  alt_ii (change indent to alt_in)
   Implement as either find_selected + one char OR find_previous + one char
 * Bug - ctrl_D with one word on line causes hang
-* alt_sa - save as. prompt for overwrite? if file exists